 There is a reason why at least three TikTok dances live rent-free in your mind or why your friends move their bodies when they hear a good beat – even without.
 Dance is infectious.
 It is universally a uniting force.
 And to be a dancer is to know yourself, your body, and move with that power.
 It is the ultimate confidence booster and the most fulfilling sport.
 The transition from athlete to dancer is a simple and powerful one since they are so similar.
 By the age of 14, 80% of women hang up their soccer cleats and basketballs in exchange for pom-poms, cheer skirts, and ballet shoes.
-The reason why varies for each girl; however, it was the sense of sisterhood and outfits for me.
 Yes, it takes athleticism to have knees like Megan or dance to every song on your setlist, like Beyoncé in concert.
 Like other sports, dance requires practice, skill, and discipline.
 Yet, the form has so much more to offer.

 Dancers Are Athletes Too

-As a kid, I was part of a rhythmic gymnastics team.
-Where gymnasts perform with an apparatus: hoop, ball, clubs, ribbon, or rope.
+As a kid, I was part of a rhythmic gymnastics team, where gymnasts perform with an apparatus: hoop, ball, clubs, ribbon, or rope.
 The sport combines more dance and flexibility than artistic gymnastics.
-Being a part of a team made me feel a sense of importance.
-We traveled around and competed.
-And as a little girl, I loved dressing up.
+Being a part of a team gave me a sense of importance.
+We traveled around the U.S. and competed.
 The costumes were custom-made with rhinestones, sequence, vibrant colors, and Swarovski crystals if we felt like being fancy.
 My hairstyle of choice was two high buns.
 I would only get colored lip gloss as makeup because you had to draw the line somewhere.

 Confidence in Dance